rackerlabs/support-how-to/content/office-365/remediating-compromised-mailbox-office-365.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

 If an attacker has gained access to a user's account credentials, they can sign in as that user and perform actions as that user.
-The attacker will have full access to the user’s Office 365 Mailbox, SharePoint and OneDrive.
-Attackers may send email as the user.
+The attacker has full access to the user’s Office 365 Mailbox, SharePoint&reg; and OneDrive&reg;.
+Attackers might send email as the user.
 Securing a compromised account properly is important to prevent further issues from arising.

 ### Diagnosing a compromised mailbox